-(4) Mr. Stowe was appointed a director of the Corporation on August 11, 2014.

-(5) On August 11, 2014, the Corporation granted 625,000 stock options to a number of directors, officers and consultants with an exercise price of \$2.11 and an expiry date of August 11, 2019, of which Mr. Stowe received 250,000 options.
-The fair value of these options at the date of grant was estimated using the Black-Scholes valuation model with the following assumptions: a five year expected term; expected dividend yield of 0%; expected volatility of 148%; and risk-free interest rate of 1.1%.
-The fair value assigned to these options on the grant date was \$1,193,750.
+- (1) Mr. Eveleigh was a director and Named Executive Officer during the year ended March 31, 2016.
+Any compensation received by him in his capacity as a director of the Corporation is reflected in the Summary Compensation Table for the Named Executive Officers in this Circular. - (2) On August 31, 2015, the Corporation granted 950,000 stock options to a number of directors, officers and consultants with an exercise price of \$1.46 and an expiry date of August 31, 2020, of which Messrs.
+Allan, Davey and Stowe each received 150,000 options.
+The fair value of these options at the date of grant was estimated using the Black-Scholes valuation model with the following assumptions: a five year expected term; expected volatility of 114.5%; risk-free interest rate of 0.39% per annum; and a dividend rate of 0%.
+The fair value assigned to each option on the grant date was \$1.17.
+The vesting period for these options is as follows: (i) 33% at August 31, 2015; (ii) 33% at February 28, 2016; and (iii) 34% at August 31, 2016.
+The Corporation selected the Black-Scholes model to determine the value of the options given its prevalence of use within North America.
+This is consistent with the accounting values used in the Corporation's financial statements.